-If you’re looking for the best web hosting for your author website in 2018, there are a lot of options out there.
+If you’re an author looking for the best web hosting for your WordPress website in 2018, there are a lot of options out there.

 To make matters worse, there are a ton of scammy web hosting review sites on the interwebs to confuse you even more.